-The Montessori method of education is an exciting world of unfamiliar concepts that are distinct to this pedagogical tool alone.
-When initially discovering the world of Montessori, one might come across concepts like Absorbent mind, Planes of development and Human Tendencies one can become easily bewildered.
+The Montessori method of education is an exciting world of unfamiliar concepts that are distinct from this pedagogical tool alone.

 In order to effectively establish the values of Montessori, create an appropriate Montessori Environment at home, and provide a structured curriculum to your child, here is a list of instructional Montessori Books that every parent should flick through.

 The Book The Absorbent Mind by Dr. Maria Montessori, is among the must-read books when entering the Montessori World.